alisonau/instacart-EDA/README.md

 <b>Project Objective:</b> This is an exploratory data analysis to answer:

 <b>Primary goal:</b> How do the most frequent customers behave compared to less regular customers, e.g. what products do they buy, how often, etc.?
-This can help guide strategy and marketing tactics to get people to become more regular customers
+This can help guide strategy and marketing tactics to encourage more frequent purchases

 <b>Potential secondary questions:</b>
 - What is the customer distribution by order volume?